 4. If your goal is to…

-- Become a Junior dev – Are you prepared for a very competitive job search, and to commit >1 year in the trenches at an entry level salary?
+- Become a Junior dev – Are you prepared to take on a very competitive job search, and to commit >1 year in the trenches at an entry level salary?

-- Become a Freelancer – Are you ready to pitch proposals, secure clients, negotiate rates, and learn new technologies that are required for each project?
+- Become a Freelancer – Are you prepared to secure clients, negotiate rates, be your own boss, and learn new technologies that are required for each project?

 - Augment your current career prospects – continue to Question 5.